ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Shaman/Spirit Guide.md

 *6th-level Spirit Guide feature*

 As a bonus action, you can touch your Geist to merge with it and gain the benefits of the spectral passage spell.
-When the spell ends, you and your Geist instantly seperate.
+When the spell ends, you and your Geist instantly separate.

 ### Soul Bond (Level 10)